NAME

 Note that starting with Linux 3.4, the call operates asynchronously and the return value usually will not reflect a state change caused by the call itself.

-On failure, these calls return -1 and set errno.
+On failure, these calls return -1 and set errno to indicate the error.

 ERRORS